ibest/ARC/README.md

  * Output has been mostly standardized so that all output starts with "Sample: SampleID target: TargetID" which makes it easy to grep the assembly log and get progress information for a single sample.
 It is recommended that you run ARC with stdout pipped to a log file to facilitate this: ARC > arc.log
  * Added an Extensions folder to hold ARC extensions, currently there is only one, check_status.R.
 Please contact us if you are interested in contributing an extension.

-2013-07-05:

-A number of bugs were found which caused ARC to perform incorrectly including:
- - output only a subset of contigs in the final assemblies
- - crash if no SE reads were mapped and Spades assembler was used (thanks for spotting this https://github.com/brantfaircloth)

-Please ensure that you have updated your release since June 28, 2013.

 # ARC (Assembly by Reduced Complexity)